For the 2024-25 school year, Del Val has implemented its first ever policy regarding the use of artificial intelligence.

 “I know in my classes I’m planning to actually teach how to use the AI,” Smith said.

-Acting on this, Mr. Smith took several of his classes to the Commons for a seminar on how to use AI ethically.
+Acting on this, Smith took several of his classes to the Commons for a seminar on how to use AI ethically.
 There, Del Val media specialist Tracy Miceli cleared up the gray areas of AI use vs. abuse and gave students the time to experiment with different AI tools.

 Last school year, a handful of the staff, including Smith, Civitillo and Miceli attended TECHSPO, a large technology convention for schools and educators in Atlantic City.
 When they returned, they began to solidify a plan.